A New World Disorder?

 Navigating a polycrisis

-As we enter 2023, we’ve emerged from a global pandemic only to find ourselves immersed in a looming financial crisis, a climate crisis, a war waged by Russia on Ukraine – which is causing an energy crisis – and long-standing inequalities blooming into geopolitical crises around the world.
+In February 2023 we launched our last major publication which highlighted a ‘new world disorder.’
+We were no longer able to afford to focus on the big issue at hand, because many interrelated issues were at play.
+We had emerged from a global pandemic only to find ourselves immersed in a looming financial crisis, a climate crisis, wars and conflicts – which were causing further crises – and long-standing inequalities were blooming into geopolitical crises around the world.

 We interviewed more than 48,000 people across 50 markets representing 87% of the global economy and 70% of the global population.